The Best M&P 15-22 Suppressors

 Other Factors

-Some suppressors may be lighter or use higher tech materials, but the Sparrow offers the best combination desirable qualities without running up the tab.
+Some suppressors may be lighter or use more advanced materials, but the Sparrow offers the best combination of desirable qualities without running up the cost.
 Happy hunting!

 Bell